-3-Month ONLINE Short Fiction Mentorship: Revise, Submit, and Publish Short Stories, Starts September 14, 2020
+3-Month ONLINE Short Fiction Mentorship: Revise, Submit, and Publish Short Stories, JOIN LIST FOR 2021

 The Ideal Applicant may be at any stage in the process of putting together a collection or drafting stories, but will have at least some stories already on the page.
 The ideal applicant will come to this mentorship program with the willingness and expectation to tackle substantial revision, on the micro-level (sentence structure, diction, punctuation) as well as the macro level (plot, voice, momentum, theme).
 Applicants should have a draft of one long story (5k words or longer) or several shorter stories or flash pieces.

 The goal of the three-month mentorship is to have at least one long story (or 2-3 shorter stories or multiple flash pieces) finished and a plan for submitting to literary journals.
 At the end of the mentorship, each writer should also have developed a more distinct sense of their personal style and, hopefully, a clearer idea of how they would put together a collection.